-Depending on the level of need, along with legal guidance, the referral will either be closed or transferred to an ongoing social worker.
+Depending on the level of need, along with legal guidance, the referral will be closed, receive informal services, or be transferred to an Ongoing worker for formal court intervention.

 CHILD PROTECTIVE SERVICES (CPS)

 The Department of Health and Human Services strives to maintain families together.
 We serve most children and families in their home.
 However, if present and/or impending danger threats to child safety cannot be controlled through an in home safety plan, an out of home plan will be considered to assure child safety.
 Court action may be necessary in either of these instances.